hdShang/arxiv-daily/docs/cs-RO/2025-10-05/papers/251004171v1-vbm-net-visual-base-pose-learning-for-mobile-manipulation-using-equi.md

 ---
 layout: default
-title: VBM-NET: Visual Base Pose Learning for Mobile Manipulation using Equivariant TransporterNet and GNNs
+title: "VBM-NET: Visual Base Pose Learning for Mobile Manipulation using Equivariant TransporterNet and GNNs"
 ---

 # VBM-NET: Visual Base Pose Learning for Mobile Manipulation using Equivariant TransporterNet and GNNs